2017 24 Hours of Daytona: Pre-test balance of performance

-The week before the circuit's three-day test session, the IMSA altered the balance of performance in all four categories to achieve parity.
+The week before the circuit's three-day test session, IMSA altered the balance of performance in all four categories to achieve parity.
 All Prototype entries had 930 kg of baseline weight and 75 L fuel-cell capacity.
 The PC category had no performance changes.
 The Ford GT received a boost-ratio-curve increase to ease performance, the Aston Martin Vantage had 50 kg of minimum weight added for heavier handling, and the Lamborghini Huracán's power was reduced by a 1 mm air-restrictor reduction to two 39 mm openings.
 All DPi cars had their performance increased; the Mazda RT24-P and Nissan Onroak DPis received turbocharger-boost increases across all RPM ranges, and the Cadillac DPi-V.R. had its air restrictor increased by 1.2 mm.
 The Ligier JS P217, Oreca 07 or Riley Mk.
 30 LMP2 machines had no performance changes.
 The GTLM-category Porsche 911 RSR had its minimum rear-wing angle set at zero degrees.
 The GTD and PC classes had no performance alterations.